HVAC Schools in Tampa and St. Petersburg, FL

 Please note that all of the following programs have regional or programmatic accreditation from a reputable authority.

-Technical Education Center of Osceola
+Osceola Technical College (formerly Technical Education Center of Osceola)

-The Technical Education Center of Osceola offers an HVAC/R technology certificate preparing students for employment as HVAC/R technicians and providing them with advanced training for the HVAC/R industry.
+Osceola Technical College offers an HVAC/R technology certificate preparing students for employment as HVAC/R technicians and providing them with advanced training for the HVAC/R industry.
 The curriculum includes classroom lectures and hands-on training in the lab.

 Consisting of 1,350 clock-hours, the program includes courses such as introduction to HVAC/R, HVAC/R fundamentals, HVAC/R service practices, HVAC/R intermediate service practices, and HVAC/R advanced service practices.